hammaadworks/yumyum/docs/prd.md

   - **Acceptance Criteria:** 1.
 A `/login` page is created.
 2. Submitting an email triggers the Supabase magic link function.
 3. The UI informs the user to check their email.
 4. Clicking the link authenticates the user.
 - **Story 2.4: Create Protected Dashboard Route & Logout**
   - _As a vendor, I want the management dashboard to be private, so that my business data is secure._
   - **Acceptance Criteria:** 1.
-A new route is created at `/vendor/dashboard`.
+A new protected dynamic route is created at `/[vendor_slug]/dashboard`.
 2. Unauthenticated users are redirected to `/login`.
 3. A "Logout" button is available and functional.
 - **Story 2.5: Create Project Wiki and Initial Documents**
   - _As a new team member, I want a central place for documentation, so that I can get up to speed quickly._
   - **Acceptance Criteria:** 1.
 A `/wiki` directory is created at the project root.
 2. An initial document explaining the multi-account architecture is created.
 3. A second document detailing the manual vendor onboarding workflows is created.